mauroreisvieira/resume/README.md

 # Resume

-This repository contais my skills, but you can clone them, and chage for your skills.
+This repository contains my skills, but you can clone, and change for your skills

 ## Supported Browsers:
 - Google Chrome 62+